When you retire, your current level of income will most likely change.

 Overpaying tax on your pension

-The first time that you take a lump sum (other than the tax-free lump sum) from a defined contribution pension, you may be charged too much tax.
+The first time you take a lump sum (other than the tax-free lump sum) from a defined contribution pension, you may be charged too much tax.

 This is often because such payments are taxed with an emergency tax code.